 A crew of 11 was at work on the second floor of the number 7 mill.
 When the flywheel gave way it threw pieces of metal upward.
 The second floor collapsed, dropping the workers to the ground story amid falling beams and equipment.

-Deaths in the Debris
+Death in the Debris

 The noise of the Amoskeag mill disaster immediately drew workers running to the number 7 from nearby mills.
 Many workers had family members and friends working in other parts of the Amoskeag, and the workers were frantic to know who was hurt.

 The 1891 Amoskeag mill disaster was not the first for the Corliss.
-In 1888 William Venable, another engineer, was caught between the flywheel and the pit in which it sat.
+In 1888 William Venable, another engineer, got caught between the flywheel and the pit in which it sat.
 He was mangled to death.
 This time when searchers got to the pit that housed the massive, 64-ton flywheel, they found that engineer Bunker’s demise was far quicker.
 His head had been pulverized, and he died instantly.

 Two other workers died in the disaster.
 Ida Cram suffered numerous injuries and broken bones.
 A head injury would kill her after she reached Elliot Hospital.
 Mary Kane, just 21, died from a gruesome injury to her scalp.